By Dylan Nicholson

 During the season, hunters who donate their surplus deer meat field dress, register and tag it before bringing it to one of several locations for processing.

 Hunters can drop off their extra take to walk-in coolers and participating butcher shops located in each county.
 The venison is then processed, ground and packaged by butchers as well as the offenders involved in the Sussex Community Corrections Center butchery program.
 It is then picked up by our staff for distribution to food banks.

 Hunters have made either meat or financial contributions that have made a huge difference.
-SAH has distributed over 550,000 pounds of venison over the past 25 years to local food banks providing 2.2 million meals to those in need.
+Hunters Against Hunger has distributed over 550,000 pounds of venison over the past 25 years to local food banks providing 2.2 million meals to those in need.

 More than 2,500 pounds of venison is processed annually at Sussex Community Corrections Center (SCC).
 This equates to over 10,000 meals provided annually from the venison processed from SCC.
 About 30 offenders participate in the program each year learning valuable skills.